The Curious Adventurers

 Picture

-Next on route was Downpatrick Head.
-Downpatrick Head used and still is an important pilgrim destination.
-St Patrick founded a church here, ruins can still be seen within the landscape.
+Next on our route was Downpatrick Head, a place that has long been — and still remains — an important destination for pilgrims.
+St Patrick is said to have founded a church here, and its ruins can still be spotted within the dramatic coastal landscape.

 Picture